 The website is great.
 It has a video game (a sort of Pong), Sam Tyler’s soundtrack (some good Pink Floyd), and podcasts from the producer.

-Good line from the show that applies to BrandlandUSA?
-“I am sick of this cosmic joke that everyone seems to be in on but me.”
+Good line from the show: “I am sick of this cosmic joke that everyone seems to be in on but me.”

 The ads are great, and work with the show’s vintage theme.
 They include the Toyota Corolla, Cadillac, JCPenney and the like, though some ads might have been regional buys.